 2.3% of the workforce is quitting their jobs in any given month, many in search of better paying or more fulfilling work, and there are those who are still looking for employment.
-So how do you reach this small pool of potential candidates without sniping from other companies?

-Recruiting and hiring has always been project number one for HR professionals, and the importance of it today is even more critical to finding qualified candidates in a timely manner.
+Recruiting and hiring has always been project number one for HR professionals, and the importance of it today is even more critical to find qualified candidates in a timely manner.
 Without question, candidates are in the driver’s seat when it comes to hiring, as they are able to make demands and requests for the betterment of their overall compensation package and work-life balance.

 LEVERAGE ARTIFICIAL INTELLIGENCE